Luciferin: Fungi

 Foxfire is the bioluminescence created by some species of fungi present in decaying wood.
 While there may be multiple different luciferins within the kingdom of fungi, 3-hydroxy hispidin was determined to be the luciferin in the fruiting bodies of several species of fungi, including Neonothopanus nambi, Omphalotus olearius, Omphalotus nidiformis, and Panellus stipticus.

 Usage in science

 Luciferin is widely used in science and medicine as a method of in vivo imaging, using living organisms to non-invasively detect images and in molecular imaging.
 The reaction between luciferin substrate paired with the receptor enzyme luciferase produces a catalytic reaction, generating bioluminescence.
-This reaction and the luminescence produced is useful for imaging such as detecting tumors from cancer or capable of measuring gene expression.
+This reaction and the luminescence produced is useful for imaging—examples include detecting cancerous tumors, or measuring gene expression.